Alum: Uses, Benefits & Side Effects

 Table of Contents

-Alum is a mineral found in nature in both pure and impure forms.
-It is a mineral salt.
-It is obtained from the soil ore found in Nepal, Bihar, Punjab, and the Kathiawar area.1 It is a colourless, clear, odourless, crystalline mass or granular powder with a sweetish astringent flavour.
-It is found in Egypt, Italy, England, Germany, and India.
+Alum is a mineral salt found in nature in both pure and impure forms.
+It is obtained from the soil ore found in Nepal, Bihar, Punjab, and the Kathiawar area.
+It is a colourless, clear, odourless, crystalline mass or granular powder with a sweetish, astringent flavour.
+It is found in Egypt, Italy, England, Germany and India.

-When heated, it melts at around 200 degrees resulting in an anhydrous salt.
+When heated, it melts at around 200 degrees1, resulting in an anhydrous salt.
 It is frequently contaminated with impurities in markets.
-It may be made suitable for potential health uses.2 It is found in many pharmaceutical, cosmetic, and food products.
+It may be made suitable for potential health uses.
+It is found in many pharmaceutical, cosmetic and food products.
 It has a strong astringent quality.
 It comes in four different colours: white, green, yellow, and red.
-White is known as phitkari, green is known as heera kasees, yellow is known as kasees, and red is known as surkh phitkari.
-The most notable quality alum, according to Unani physicians, is one that easily shatters.3
+White is known as phitkari, green is known as heera kasees, yellow is known as kasees and red is known as surkh phitkari.
+The most notable quality alum, according to Unani physicians, is one that easily shatters.

 Different alum concentrations were tested against Proteus mirabilis, which causes urinary tract infections.
-The study’s findings revealed that potential antimicrobial activity was demonstrated by the possible loss of bacteria motility in culture media.1
+These studies4 suggested that alum may have antimicrobial properties, as it appeared to reduce the motility of the bacteria in culture media.

-Using an in-vitro bioassay method, the antibacterial activity of alum and clove extract was assessed against pathogens such as S. aureus, S. epidermidis, E. coli, and K. pneumonia.
-Potential antibacterial activity was observed in the alum and clove extracts, suppressing bacterial growth isolated from various infection sites.2
+Using an in-vitro bioassay method5, the antibacterial activity of alum and clove extract was assessed against pathogens such as S. aureus, S. epidermidis, E. coli, and K. pneumoniae.
+Potential antibacterial activity was observed in the alum and clove extracts, suppressing bacterial growth isolated from various infection sites.

-Using alum mouthwash and rinsing twice a day might be efficient in lowering the level of salivary mutans Streptococci in the children.3
+Using an alum mouthwash and rinsing twice a day might be efficient in lowering the level of salivary mutans Streptococci in the children.

-In an obese animal model, oral intake of potash alum showed a potential to cause possible reduction of body weight, food intake, serum triglycerides, total cholesterol, and high-density lipoproteins.
-This shows the possible anti-obesity effect.3 However, more studies on humans are required to prove such effects.
+In an obese animal model7, oral intake of potash alum showed a potential to cause a possible reduction of body weight, food intake, serum triglycerides, total cholesterol, and high-density lipoproteins.
+This shows the possible anti-obesity effect.
+However, more studies on humans are required to prove such effects.

 Recurrent stomatitis is caused by antibiotics, painkillers, and other drugs.
-A topical application of alum can be helpful for this condition.1 It may help stomatitis and may be administered along with honey.2 However, more research is required to prove the potential use of alum for stomatitis.
+A topical application of alum can be helpful for this condition.
+It may help with stomatitis and may be administered along with honey.
+However, more research is required to prove the potential use of alum for stomatitis.
 Kindly consult a doctor and do not self-medicate.

 Animal studies have shown the possible anti-tumour effect of alum.
-An animal model was injected with alum.
-The results of the study indicated potential in tumour growth reduction in the animal model.3 However, more research is required to prove such claims.
+An animal model was injected with alum9.
+The results of the study indicated potential for tumour growth reduction in the animal model.
+However, more research is required to prove such claims.
 Moreover, tumours should be diagnosed and treated by doctors.
 Therefore, kindly consult a doctor.

-I’ve got a fascinating fun fact for you!
+I’ve got a fascinating fun fact for you3!
 Trotula, a famous gynaecologist from the 12th century, wrote a book about women’s health.
-According to her alum might be able to lighten blemishes on the skin and even dye those beautiful hair strands of yours.
+According to her, alum might be able to lighten blemishes on the skin and even dye those beautiful hair strands of yours.

 Dr. Rajeev Singh, BAMS

-Alum can be used as alum powder or solution.2 Your Ayurvedic physician will prescribe you the dose and form as per your need.
+Alum can be used as alum powder or dissolved in water to make a solution.
+Your Ayurvedic physician will prescribe you the dose and form as per your need.

 You must consult a qualified doctor before taking any herbal supplements.
 Do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.